oit-ipbl/Integration/README.md

 # Integration

-- You have to read all documents.
-- You have to do `practice` tasks and `exercise` tasks which are in each section.
+- You have to do all the following `Pre-learning Assignments`.
   - We strongly recommend all students read the documents on all exercises because there would be many hints or important information helping you done the final development for iPBL.
+- The following sample programs will help you develop more advanced communication programs between windows side and ros side.
+Work with your team members to try out the samples.

 - Pre-learning Assignments
   - [Message exchange between a python program running on Windows and a ROS node running on ubuntu](win_single/win_single.md)